 Its delightful name, ”the Market of the Little Pig”, is bestowed by the so-called Piglet Fountain located in the Piazza del Mercato Nuovo, where the market is located.
 The bronze fountain itself is a 17th-century copy of a Roman-era fountain tucked away in the Uffizi Gallery.
 The boar has a shiny nose because you’ll apparently return to Florence if you rub it.

 This is probably also the only one of the markets in Italy that features in a fairy tale.
 “The Bronze Pig” by Hans Christian Andersen is based on this Florentine landmark.

 Over the centuries, the Mercato del Porcellino has evolved from selling flowers, straw, and silk to focusing on locally-crafted leather goods and souvenirs.
 As you browse the leather-scented stalls, keep an eye out for the market’s central marble tondo.
 Statues of famous Florentines also inhabit niches within the loggia.

-Afterward, parade your new handbag or Tuscan belt along the historic Ponte Vecchio, found just a short walk south of the market.
+Afterward, parade your new handbag or Tuscan belt along the historic Ponte Vecchio, one of the most beautiful bridges in Florence, found just a short walk south of the market.

 Mercato Coperto, Trieste

 The Mercato Coperto was an act of mercy.
 This Triestine market was created by the daughter of a rich English merchant who, upon visiting the city in the early 20th-century, witnessed the suffering of the stall owners (or “venderigole”) when the gusting Bora winds blew through the city.

 The result was a 1930s architectural treasure.
 The Mercato Coperto’s Art Moderne facade is a local landmark, twisting handsomely just east of the Parco della Rimembranza.
 Within, securely sheltered from the elements and the march of progress, is a multi-level flea market and grocery that’s a slice of authentic Trieste.